In this article, we’ll go through the difference between inside sales vs. outside sales. We’ll define:

 What Are Outside Sales (and Why Are They Needed)?

-Outside sales refer to the sales done in person by sales representatives who travel to meet potential customers on the field.
+Outside sales refers to the sales done in person by sales representatives who travel to meet potential customers on the field.
 Their sales will largely depend on how well they can connect with their leads in person, and they spend a lot of time maintaining and developing professional relationships.

 These outside sales reps don’t always need an office and can usually work autonomously outside a formal environment.